zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/0_Done.md

 * any UART can be connected to ESC for 4-way interface
 * support for logs on SD card for AirbotV2 board
 * fixed 2nd Dataflash logs bug from mainstream - now logs are persists between reboots even on boards having chips with 64k sector
-* I2C wait time limited to 0.3s - no more forever hangs by external compass errors
+* I2C wait time limited to 30ms - no more forever hangs by external compass errors
-* FlexiPort can be switched between UART and I2C by parameters
+* FlexiPort can be switched between UART and I2C by parameter
 * The RCoutput module has been completely rewritten.
 * For the PWM outputs, the error in setting the timer frequency has been compensated.
 * added parameter to set PWM mode
 * added used memory reporting
 * added I2C error reporting
-* realized low-power idle state with WFE, TIMER6 used to generate events each 1uS
+* realized low-power idle state with WFE, TIMER6 is used to generate events each 1uS
-* added HAL_RC_INPUT parameter to allow to force RC input module
+* added HAL_RC_INPUT parameter to allow to force RC input mode
 * added used stack reporting
 * added generation of .DFU file
-* time-consuming operations moved out from interrupt level to IO_Completion level with low priority
+* time-consuming operations moved out from ISR level to IO_Completion level with low priority
 * added support for Clock Security System - if HSE fails in air system will use HSI instead
 * added boardEmergencyHandler which will be called on any Fault or Panic() before halt - eg. to release parachute
 * motor layout switched to per-board basis